venerd1/software_project/README.md

 ./software_project/run_container.sh <processors_number> <rows> <columns> <cx> <cy> <time_steps>
 ```
 Note: the values of `cx`and `cy` must be in the range [0.01-0.2]

+The script `run_container.sh` first checks that six required arguments are provided, then creates an output directory on the host system.
+Next, it builds the Docker image and runs the container.

 ## Quick view
 A quick view of the project is avalable on Google Colab:
 [colab notebook](https://colab.research.google.com/gist/venerd1/a3f3f3b93ed891189b86ebf5a02cd67a/software-project.ipynb)